MoviebaseApp/tmdb-kotlin/README.md

 # TMDb API
-This library gives the access to [TMDb API](https://www.themoviedb.org/documentation/api) version 3 and 4 for mobile, desktop and web applications.
+This library gives access to [TMDb API](https://www.themoviedb.org/documentation/api) version 3 and 4 for mobile, desktop, and web applications.
-It supports Swift, Kotlin and JavaScript by setting up as a Kotlin Multiplatform project.
+It supports Swift, Kotlin, and JavaScript by setting up as a Kotlin Multiplatform project.

-*Mainly used and supported by [Moviebase](https://www.moviebase.app).*
+*This library is mainly used and supported by [Moviebase](https://www.moviebase.app).*

 ## Adding to your project

-The library is published to Maven Central.
+The library is available on Maven Central.

 ### Gradle